 I love design.
 I love design that’s backed by data even more.
-I find myself constantly interacting with various analytics products, and over the years have come to some firm beliefs and expectations, which many of the analytics products lack.
+I find myself constantly interacting with various analytics products, and over some 15+ years of doing so, have come to some firm beliefs and expectations, which many of the analytics products lack.
 This was a fantastic opportunity for me to put some of my thinking to use in a real life situation, so to speak.

 Xamarin's and my story date all the way back to 2012, when I was considering coming on board as a first full-time designer to essentially lay out company's future brand.
 However stars didn't align and I had to pass up the opportunity.